-The Capital Asset Management Group will assist the Chief Executive Officer and the Chief Financial Officer in the preparation of a rolling eight year General Fund Capital Plan.
-The Capital Plan is developed and shaped to align capital spend with the Council's strategic aims and objectives and Asset Management Plans [link to follow - Environment] and must identify the anticipated level of resources or funding required.
+The Corporate Asset Management Group will assist the Chief Executive Officer and the Chief Financial Officer in the preparation of a rolling ten year General Fund Capital Plan.
+The Capital Plan is developed and shaped to align capital spend with the Council's strategic aims and objectives, the Capital Investment Strategy and the Corporate Asset Management Plan and must identify the anticipated level of resources or funding required.

-The Director of Environment, in consultation with the Chief Financial Officer, must prepare a rolling five year Housing Capital Programme.
+The Director of Environment, in consultation with the Chief Financial Officer, must prepare a rolling ten year Housing Capital Programme.

-Directors must provide all necessary information required to allow these Capital Plans to be prepared, in accordance with a timetable set by the Capital Asset Management Group.
+Directors must provide all necessary information required to allow these Capital Plans to be prepared, in accordance with a timetable set by the Corporate Asset Management Group.

-In particular, a Capital Project Appraisal Form must be prepared for each project submitted for inclusion in the General Fund Capital Plan, ensuring that appropriate option appraisal, feasibility studies and consultation activity has taken place.
+In particular, a Capital Project Appraisal Form must be prepared for each project submitted for inclusion in the General Fund and Housing Capital Plans, ensuring that appropriate option appraisal, feasibility studies and consultation activity has taken place.